Share this page

 Return to the worksheet with the PivotTable.

 The next operation will allow you to filter the values that you need.
 It consists in determining the salary total of only the women in the company.
 The pivot table allows you to mask or to hide the values that you don't need.
-For this case, it's necessary to hide the men.
+For this case, you must hide the men.

 Click on the button with a triangle pointing down in the right-hand side of the Gender field.
 For the example, there are only two possible values: F or M.